Measuring Digital Advertising Efforts and Setting Goals

 Recognize Digital Success When you See it

 Success often means different things to different people.
 If your primary goal is to drive more traffic to your website where you can focus on inbound marketing, a high number of hits could be the key.
-But if you need sales in order to demonstrate success, it’s a different ballgame.
+But if you need sales to demonstrate success, it’s a different ballgame.
 For example, a Chicago based client that specializes in the sales of children's clothing trusts that her team at BriteIdea will make advertising decisions that are focused on converting ads to sales from the website.
-Once a campaign is released we use a combination of web ads, newsletters and even style guides to convert leads.
+Once a campaign is released we use a combination of web ads, newsletters, and even style guides to convert leads.
 The online sales journey tell us a story about how our efforts are working and if we need to make adjustments for next time based off of the store's sales.

 Think about the various ways you can measure success, and use the measurements that are relevant to your business.
 Marketers know Return on Investment is vital, but you can also look for some newer measures of success.
 Watch for robust social media activity as a sign that your brand is taking off online.
 Take into account scalable conversion to sales, which allow you to pursue future campaigns, or the return on advertising spread, which directly measures the profit you make from money spent on advertising.
-Movement of product is also a great way to measure success.
+Movement of the product is also a great way to measure success.
 After all the advertising is done, how much did the campaign move your product or services?
-This will help you determined whether the advertising methods you chose and campaigns you ran where a valuable use of your time and resources.
+This will help you determined whether the advertising methods you chose and campaigns you ran were a valuable use of your time and resources.